Enriching Minds with Edgefield Curriculum Wonders

 EFSS PSG Fathers Club

 In 2017, we introduced our PSG Fathers Club.
-We strongly believe that both parents involvement in their child’s growing years play a The father-child relationship is a significant factor in a child’s emotional and cognitive development.
+We strongly believe that both parents involvement in their child’s growing years, and building a strong father-child relationship, is a significant factor in a child’s emotional and cognitive development.

 In 2019, we took a bold step and collaborated with Centre For Fathering Ltd, to conduct a 5-hr “ICAN Parenting Teens” Workshop on a Saturday morning, on 19 October.
 A group of about 15 Fathers and spouses attended the workshop facilitated by the speaker, Mr Parcsen Loke, Head, Programme and Development, and learnt valuable parenting skills from him.